-Mr. Jaffee received a degree from the University of Wisconsin School of Business in 1957 and earned his CPA certificate in that same year.
+LOGO Chairman of the Board of the Company Richard M. Jaffee Age 61 Director since 1958 Mr. Jaffee received a degree from the University of Wisconsin School of Business in 1957 and earned his CPA certificate in that same year.
 He worked briefly for the public accounting firm of Touche Niven et. al. After service as an officer in the U.S. Army, he joined the Company in 1958, becoming its president in 1960, a position he held until 1995.
 He has served as Chairman of the Board of the Company since 1962.
 He served as Chief Executive Officer of the Company from 1962 until 1997.
 Mr. Jaffee is a director of Harris Bancorp, Inc. He is a trustee and a member of the executive committee of Rush- Presbyterian-St. Luke's Medical Center, the Illinois Institute of Technology, and the Chicago Historical Society.
-In addition he is a trustee of the Museum of Science and Industry and a director of Students in Free Enterprise.

-PHOTO Daniel S. Jaffee Age 33 Director since 1992 President and Chief Executive Officer of the Company Chief Executive Officer of Favorite Products, Ltd., a Subsidiary of the Company

-Mr. Jaffee graduated from Georgetown University in 1986.
+In addition he is a trustee of the Chicago Museum of Science and Industry and a director of Students in Free Enterprise.
+LOGO Daniel S. Jaffee Age 33 Director since 1992 President and Chief Executive Officer of the Company Chief Executive Officer of Favorite Products, Ltd., a Subsidiary of the Company Mr. Jaffee graduated from Georgetown University in 1986.
 Mr. Jaffee joined the Company in 1987 after a year with Price Waterhouse.
 He was a product manager in the Industrial and Agricultural divisions of the Company until 1989.
 Mr. Jaffee was Group Vice President of Canadian Operations, Management Information Systems and Finance of the Company in 1990.
 In 1990 he also became Chief Financial Officer of the Company, a position he held until 1995.
 From 1990 to 1992, Mr. Jaffee was Group Vice President, Domestic and Canadian Operations of the Company.
-From 1992 to 1994, Mr. Jaffee was Group Vice President Canadian Operations and Consumer Products-Grocery of the Company.
+From 1992 to 1994, Mr. Jaffee was Group Vice of the Company.
 From 1994 until 1995 he was Group Vice President, Consumer Products of the Company.
 Since 1990 he has been Chief Executive Officer of Favorite Products, Ltd., a Subsidiary of the Company.
 Mr. Jaffee became President of the Company in 1995 and Chief Executive Officer in 1997.
-He was Chief Operating Officer from 1995 to 1997.
+He was Chief Operating Officer from 1005 to 1007.
+Mr. Jaffeels was Chief Operating Officer from 1995 to 1997.
 Mr. Jaffee's civic involvement includes the Lawndale Community Church's track club and the Chicago Foundation for Education.